Monthly M&A Roundup: February 2026 Brand Ownership Changes

 Sector Trends

-Food & Beverage: Portfolio Simplification
+Food & Beverage: Ice Cream's Ownership Revolution

-Fashion & Luxury: Post-Merger Fallout
+Fashion and Luxury: Post-Merger Fallout

 Pharmaceutical M&A continues at pace as companies prepare for upcoming patent cliffs (Keytruda 2028, Eliquis 2026).
 The Kimberly-Clark/Kenvue deal bridges consumer health and consumer products in a way not seen since J&J's original combination of pharmaceuticals and consumer brands.
+Kenvue's workforce reduction signals that integration planning is already underway, even before regulatory clearance is complete.

 By the Numbers